mvaganov/CmdLineAsteroids/notes.md

 	* player choices
 		* move in cardinal directions (up/down/left/right)
 		* shoot projectile, if sufficient ammo
-		* avoid moving asteroids, or else be destroyed
+		* avoid moving into asteroids, or else be destroyed

 `voice`
 Before I start writing the game, I want to have a clear set of goals.
 An imagined vision of the game is a necessary starting point.
-A list of features and expectations is an essential next step for a project that will take several days.
+A written list of features and expectations is essential for a project that will take more than a few days to finish.
-This kind of Top-Down design addresses some confusion and scope, which are Invisible Wizard Problems that a software developer should keep in mind.
+This kind of Top-Down design addresses some confusion and scope, which are Invisible Wizard Problems that a software developer should always keep in mind.
 Project managers might call this a Work Breakdown Structure.
 Game Developers might call this a Game Design Document.
 More experienced developers will need fewer details and less structure to create a product.
-If this seems to sparse for your own projects, please add more details.
+If this seems too sparse for your own projects, please add more details in your own project.
-Add just enough detail to your list of expectations that you feel you will remember your game vision when you read the document again.
+Add just enough detail to your list of expectations that you feel you will remember your vision when you read the document again.
 Avoid adding more detail than that.
+Expect it to change.
 Spending too much time writing a design or specification is sometimes called Analysis Paralisys, and it is a real cause for projects to fail before they even start.
 Identify clear goals that you can start implementing, and give yourself the grace to updatee the document later.

 `scene`
 back to program.cs

-`voice`
-Lets start our game by drawing the screen where the game will be displayed.
-I'll make a new function called DrawRectangle, and call it in my Main function.
-You'll notice that it's public static we want it to be public staic for three reasons:
-	- it doesn't have any dependencies on the Program class, so we should be able to run it from anywhere
-	- Main is in a public static context, and needs it to be public static also
-	- public static function calls are technically faster than non-public static calls.
-		- the speed gain is so extremely small that it hardly bears mentioning.
-		- But this is game programming, and performance is important to think about.
-		- I will not be taking extreme step to optimize this game while I write it, for the sake of clarity, but I will intentionally choose a more performant style, out of habit.
-			- an example of this habit can be seen in this code, where I use the prefix increment operator. it's one assembly instruction faster in old compilers.
 ```
 		int width = 80, height = 23;
 		char letterToPrint = '#';